17th Infantry Division (Wehrmacht): After the invasion of Poland

 After the war against Poland, the unit was withdrawn to Germany and then took part in the battle of France, as part of XIIIth Corps.
 Afterwards, in the summer of 1940, the division trained for taking part in the abortive invasion of England.
 In 1941 it participated in Operation Barbarossa as part of Army Group Center.
 In the fall of 1941 it took part in the Battle of Moscow.
 After sustaining heavy losses, it was withdrawn to France in June 1942.
-The division returned to the Eastern Front in April 1943, fighting around river Mius, Nikopol, Uman, Chişinău and Iaşi.
+The division returned to the Eastern Front in April 1943, fighting around river Mius, Nikopol, Uman, Kishinev and Jassy.
 In August 1944 the unit was shifted to Poland and fought to contain Soviet bridgeheads on the Vistula river, around Warka and Radom.

+On 1 January 1945, the 17th Infantry Division (then part of 9th Army under Army Group A) had a strength of 10,828 men.

-It remained in this sector until it was heavily damaged in the course of the Soviet Vistula-Oder offensive in January 1945.
+The division remained in the Warka—Radom sector until it was heavily damaged in the course of the Soviet Vistula-Oder offensive in January 1945.
 The division was then reconstituted from its remnants and fought in April and May 1945 in the area around Görlitz.
 At the end of the war it was located in the Riesengebirge mountains (today Karkonosze).